hloughrey/web-map-poc/README.md

 1.  **`README.md`**: A text file containing useful reference information about your project.

+1.  **`tools`**: Contains templates & scripts for generating new map pages & components

 ## 🎓 Learning Gatsby

 -   **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 -   **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+## 🧰 Generating new Map Pages & Components

+This repo contains templates for created the following:

+-   New Components
+-   New map page & component

+To create these run `yarn generate` & follow the prompt from the terminal.

 ## 💫 Deploy